Akkatecture/Documentation/content/docs/walkthrough/your_first_specifications.md

 ### Summary

 We codified our business specifications (rules) into models that derive from `Specification<>`.
 This allows us to have testable specifications that live in one place.
 We used the specifications to guard our domains against rule breaking commands & intents.
-We even used an `AndSpecification<>` to compose our specifications. you can build your own compisions as well.
-Do not over use your specifications, it is not a silver bullet, and be aware of the [criticisms](https://en.wikipedia.org/wiki/Specification_pattern#Criticisms) of specifications, also be wary of using them outside of your domain layer.
+We even used an `AndSpecification<>` to compose our specifications. you can build your own compositions as well using [these](https://github.com/Lutando/Akkatecture/tree/master/src/Akkatecture/Specifications/Provided).
+Do not over use your specifications, it is not a silver bullet, and be aware of the [criticisms](https://en.wikipedia.org/wiki/Specification_pattern#Criticisms) of specifications, finally, one should also be wary of using them outside of your domain layer.
 Reducing duplication also increases coupling.